CarnEvil: Development and release

 The spindly, angular qualities of Haeger's concept sketches were influenced by The Nightmare Before Christmas, while the expressive and disturbing qualities of the characters' faces were inspired by a black-and-white photobook titled Fellini's Faces.
 The Avengers episode "Look — (Stop Me If You've Heard This One) — But There Were These Two Fellers...", which features a pair of murderous clowns, was also an influence.
 The fatalities in Midway's Mortal Kombat pushed the development team to increase the game's graphic violence, with Pikulski responsible for many of the game's goriest effects.
 However, in response to objections from potential distributors, the development team installed a DIP switch that would allow operators to replace the giant infant boss character Junior with a giant teddy bear character named Deaddy.
 The opening and closing cutscenes were created by Blur Studio under the direction of Tim Miller.
-The music was composed by Kevin Quinn.
+The music and sound effects were created by Kevin Quinn.
 Haeger voiced the game's opening narration as well as the characters Umlaut, Tökkentäkker, Hambone and Krampus.
 The enemy character Muertito the Bat Boy was created and voiced by artist Martin Martinez.

 In September 1998, CarnEvil was showcased at the Amusement & Music Operators Association Expo in Nashville, Tennessee.
 It was released on Halloween 1998, and it was considered a competitor to Atari Games's Area 51: Site 4 and Namco's Time Crisis II.
 In 1999, Midway confirmed that the game would not be ported to consoles.